Why was a lion cub found by a roadside in northern Serbia? Police are trying to find out

-BELGRADE, Serbia (AP) — A months-old lion cub was taken to a zoo in northern Serbia on Thursday after it was seen wandering on a local road, officials and media said.
+BELGRADE, Serbia (AP) — A lion cub, only a few months old, was taken to a zoo in northern Serbia on Thursday after it was seen wandering on a local road, officials and media said.

 The female cub, found on the outskirts of Subotica, a town near the border with Hungary, was malnourished and weak, said Sonja Mandic, from the Palic Zoo.

 Local media said that a Subotica resident spotted the cub on the road and called the police, who then took it to the zoo.
-A video on social media showed the cub appearing from the grass and stepping onto the road.
+A video on social media shows the cub appearing from the grass and stepping onto the road.

 Reports also said that the cub was friendly and wasn’t afraid of people.
 A policeman and local residents could be seen in other videos and photos caressing the cub.